Dpdl-io/DpdlEngine/doc/Dpdl_documentation.md

 println("a.x: " + a.x)
 a.x = 23
 println("a.x: " + a.x)
+int x = a.myStructCall()
+println("ret val: " + x)
 ```
+Structs may contain functions that can be called.

+Variable shadowing is enabled

 ### Pointers

 Dpdl supports a form of 'pointers' (eg. int *ptr = &x ), as in C/C++, Objective-C, go and others.

-The types supported by pointers are:
+The types for which pointers are supported:

 * int
+* byte
 * string
 * float
 * double